 This risk is overstated because the DTSA provides that courts may grant ex parte seizures “only in extraordinary circumstances” and only when a Rule 65 injunction is inadequate.
 And the 30-month history of the DTSA has disproved the note’s stated concern.
 The vast majority of DTSA cases seeking seizure have had the ex parte application denied because the plaintiff failed to show the requisite “extraordinary circumstances” and failed to show that a standard Rule 65 TRO would be ineffective.
 See, e.g., OOO Brunswick Rail Mgt. v.
 Sultanov, 2017 WL 67119 (N.D.
 Cal.
 Jan.
 6, 2017) (“[T]he Court finds that seizure under the DTSA is unnecessary because the Court will order that [Defendant] must deliver the devices to the Court at the time of the hearing scheduled below, and in the meantime the devices may not be accessed or modified.”).
 Simply put, experience to date has not borne out the fear that the ex parte seizure provision will be overused.

-As a practical matter, if your client is on the receiving end of an ex parte seizure application under the DTSA, defend your rights and property on a factual basis, but don’t waste space attacking the constitutionality of the provision itself.
+All of this is why, as a practical matter, if your client is opposing or challenging an ex parte seizure application under the DTSA, don’t bother briefing the constitutionality of the provision itself.